threeYANG/pytorch-lightning/docs/source/extensions/datamodules.rst

         def test_dataloader(self):
             return DataLoader(self.mnist_test, batch_size=64)

 transfer_batch_to_device
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Override to define how you want to move an arbitrary batch to a device.

-.. note:: This hook only runs on single GPU training and DDP (no data-parallel).

 .. testcode::